Undergraduate Course: Integrated Working in Children's Services (EDUA10154)

 Examples of essays from previous years will be made available on Learn.
 You can use these in a number of ways.
 For instance, you could discuss them with another student or small group of students, you might want to try ┐marking┐ them yourself and comparing to the grade-related marking criteria, or you might have a go at re-writing extracts in response to your own comments.
 This is a feed-forward activity which will help you develop the skills and knowledge needed for the assignment.

 |No Exam Information

-¿ Analyse and discuss the relevance for policy and practice of a number of recent and relevant research studies on integrated working and social inclusion.
+- Critically analyse and discuss the relevance for policy and practice of a number of recent and relevant research studies on integrated working, social inclusion, collaboration and transitions.

 Gilligan, R. (2000) Family Support Issues and Prospects, in: Canavan, J., Dolan, P. and Pinkerton, J (eds) Family Support, Diversion from Diversity, London: Jessica Kingsley.

 Levitas, R. (2005) The Inclusive Society?
 Social Exclusion and New Labour (2nd edition), Hampshire: PalgraveMacmillan.

 Moss, P. and Petrie, P. (2002) From Children's Services to Children's Spaces, London: RoutledgeFalmer.